In my Software Testing career, I have never heard people talking much about software testing documentation.

 The general opinion about testing documentation is that anyone who has free time can do the documentation like a Test case, Test plan, status report, Bug report, project proposal, etc.

-Even I did not stress more on the documentation, but I can say it’s my habit to place all the data in black and white and to update others about that as well.
+I myself won’t stress more about the documentation, but I can say it’s my habit to place all the data in black and white and to update others as well about that.

-Just want to share my experience with you:
+Just wanted to share my experience with you:

 “Ink is better than the best memory” – Chinese proverb

 We all read various articles on testing technologies and methods, but how many of us have seen articles on documentation?
-No doubt there are few, Is it that documents are not important?
-No, but its’ because we have not yet realized importance of documents.
+No doubt there are few, is it that documents are not important?
+No, but its’ because we have not yet realized the importance of documents.

-Fact is that, careful documentation can save an organization’s time, efforts and money.
-While going for any type of certification, why there is stress given on documentation, it’s just because it shows importance of client and processes to individual and organization.
-Unless you are able to produce document that is comfortable to user no matter how good your product is, no one is going to accept it.
+While going for any type of certification, why is there a stress given on documentation, it’s just because it shows the importance of client and processes to individual and organization.
+Unless you are able to produce a document that is comfortable to the user no matter how good your product is, no one is going to accept it.

 “Lack of documentation is becoming a problem for acceptance” – Wietse Venema

 Even the same thing is applicable to User manuals.
 Take the example of Microsoft, they launch every product with proper documents, even for Office 2007 we have documents that are very explanatory and easy to understand for any user.
 That’s one of the reasons for which all their products are successful.